Start to manage debt, investments, property and pension funds effectively

 - Pension products

+IMPORTANT!
 If you are aiming to use your study of courses in the Business and Finance Fundamentals program to obtain academic credit, please be aware that the final planned presentation of the Open University Assessment Course BXM191 Business and Finance Fundamentals in Practice starts October 2020.
 Please ensure that you allow yourself enough time to obtain all eight Certificates of Achievement from courses in the program before registering for the Assessment Course.
-The start dates of the relevant FutureLearn courses in 2019 and 2020 are available here.
+Details of runs of the relevant FutureLearn courses in 2019 and 2020 are available here.

 When would you like to start?